contagon/handbook/handbook/14-single-members.md

 Bishoprics may organize one or more home evening groups for single adults who do not have children in the home and do not live with their parents.
 These groups are not referred to as families.

 Informally and as organized by participants, single adults may gather to strengthen one another through gospel study.
-[Come, Follow Me﻿—For Individuals and Families](https://www.churchofjesuschrist.org/manual/come-follow-me/individuals-and-families) may be a resource for those who desire to study together.
+[Come, Follow Me—For Individuals and Families](https://www.churchofjesuschrist.org/manual/come-follow-me/individuals-and-families) may be a resource for those who desire to study together.

 ## 14.2 Caring for Young Single Adult Members (Ages 18–30)